aerospike/aerospike-client-python/doc/aerospike.rst

 .. py:function:: client(config)

     Creates a new instance of the :class:`Client` class.

-This client can \
-    connect to the cluster and perform operations on the database. \
+    This client can connect to the cluster and perform operations on the database.
     See :ref:`client` for more details.

     Internally, this is a wrapper function which calls the constructor for the :class:`Client` class.
     However, the client may also be constructed by calling the constructor directly.

+    The client takes on many configuration parameters passed in through a dictionary.

     :param dict config: See :ref:`client_config`.

     :return: an instance of the :class:`Client` class.

+    .. versionchanged:: 2.0.0

+    Simple example:

     .. code-block:: python

         import aerospike

-        # configure the client to first connect to a cluster node at 127.0.0.1
+        # Configure the client to first connect to a cluster node at 127.0.0.1
-        # the client will learn about the other nodes in the cluster from the
+        # The client will learn about the other nodes in the cluster from the seed node.
-        # seed node.
-        # in this configuration shared-memory cluster tending is turned on,
-        # which is appropriate for a multi-process context, such as a webserver
+        # Also sets a top level policy for read operations
         config = {
             'hosts':    [ ('127.0.0.1', 3000) ],
             'policies': {'read': {total_timeout': 1000}},
-            'shm':      { }}
         client = aerospike.client(config)

-    .. versionchanged:: 2.0.0
+    Connecting using TLS exapmle:

     .. code-block:: python

         import aerospike
         import sys

-        # NOTE: Use of TLS Requires Aerospike Enterprise Server Version >= 3.11 and Python Client version 2.1.0 or greater
+        # NOTE: Use of TLS requires Aerospike Enterprise version >= 3.11
-        # To view Instructions for server configuration for TLS see https://www.aerospike.com/docs/guide/security/tls.html
+        # and client version 2.1.0 or greater
         tls_name = "some-server-tls-name"
         tls_ip = "127.0.0.1"
         tls_port = 4333

-        # If tls-name is specified, it must match the tls-name specified in the node’s server configuration file
+        # If tls-name is specified,
+        # it must match the tls-name in the node’s server configuration file
         # and match the server’s CA certificate.
         tls_host_tuple = (tls_ip, tls_port, tls_name)
         hosts = [tls_host_tuple]